Dr. Codi's Corner

-Cannabis science doesn’t exist in a vacuum.
+Cannabis science doesn't exist in a vacuum.
 Research evolves, policies shift, and headlines often move faster than the evidence itself.
-Dr. Codi’s Corner is where those pieces are brought together and examined through a clinical and pharmacological lens.
+This is where those pieces are brought together and examined through a clinical and pharmacological lens.

 It is interpretation, context, and clarity.
 But it's also just one pharmacist's opinion.